Skip to content

 Edit a CITE Action Template

-To edit the CITE action template's details, follow these steps:
+To edit a CITE action template:

 Delete a CITE Action Template